utep-cs-systems-courses/io-jatorresdom/demos/2-led-interrupt/README.md

 * Modify so that different combinations of LEDs are illuminated.

+Setup a little switch state machine that count the interrumpt which changes the state and also will reset into the first state and repeat

 * Try to modify the interrupt handler so that an LED flashes on and off quickly (and thereby appears dimmer).

+in this case we can modify the blink_count to be lower so that it can be dimmer light.